Adult Substance Use Medication-Assisted Treatment

 People with an opioid use disorder who have completely withdrawn from opioids and have 7-10 days without opioid use can begin Naltrexone.

-Learn more about naltrexone on the SAMHSA website.
+Learn more about naltrexone.

 How Do I Get Medication-Assisted Treatment Services?

-Call your local narcotic treatment center provider or call the outreach, screening, assessment and referral center for your region.
+Call your local narcotic treatment center provider (Excel) or call the outreach, screening, assessment and referral center for your region.